Jabher/cornerjs/README.md

 It's totally not about data-binding and models.
 It's about throwing away all the pieces of code that are not connected with anything else and depends only on their appearance in DOM three.

-It works in IE9+, latest FF, Chrome, Opera.
+It works in IE9+, latest FF, Safari, Chrome, Opera, Android 4+(no information about 3.0, not working in 2.3) etc. Feel free to report about browser support, especially I'll appreciate information about iOS support.
-IE8 will not be supported.
-Sorry guys, there were earlier builds that supported load event in ie8, but I'm not going to support browser that makes me feel myself losing freedom and making sources size 1.5 times bigger.
+IE and some other browsers are working over polyfill by Polymer brothers.

 How it works?